 Police and Jail Procedures Consultant

 With a lifetime of service in the public sector encompassing patrol, jail/custody, and investigatory procedures, Richard Lichten is now a police and jail procedures consultant for attorneys, public agencies, and the media.
-He has been accepted as an expert to testify in United States District Courts and in California, Nevada, and Arizona courts in the:
+He has been accepted as an expert to testify in United States District Courts and in California, Nevada, and Arizona, and Hawaii courts in the:

 • Use of force (less-lethal and lethal)